Petersburg DUI Lawyer

 • The driver is a minor with alcohol and/or drugs in his or her system (a BAC of 0.02 or great is sufficient)

-Upon arrest, a suspect’s driver’s’ license is immediately suspended, at least until they appear in court to answer the charges.
+Upon arrest, a suspect’s driver’s license is immediately suspended, at least until they appear in court to answer the charges.
 If they wish to request an interim restricted license, suspects must appear before the Virginia Department of Motor Vehicles (DMV).
-A Petersburg DUI lawyer can help defend you against criminal charges in addition to DMV hearings.DUI Attorney in Petersburg VA
+A DUI lawyer in Petersburg can help defend you against criminal charges in addition to DMV hearings.DUI Attorney in Petersburg VA

 Roadside Tests and Blood Tests in Petersburg, VA